Vacation rental: Impacts

 Vacation rentals can provide positive impacts on local economies.
 Vacation rentals at times allow for longer stays as opposed to hotels, and longer stays increase visitor spending which provides more employment opportunities in local communities.
 Increases of tourist spending in a vacation rental area helps fuel the economy through the multiplier effect by increasing wages.

 Vacation rentals can also negatively affect local communities in a number of ways.
 While not the major cause of limited affordable housing, vacation rentals negatively affect the long-term housing market in local communities, especially tourism communities.
 As more short-term rentals increase, the availability of long-term units decreases.
 However, HBR researchers point out that “owner-occupiers” that rent out rooms or the entire house while they are absent does not affect the long-term rental market.
 Another implication of short-term vacation rentals is that local communities can be disrupted by guests in unfamiliar neighborhoods.
-Visitors may be uninformed of the culture, attitudes, and unspoken guidelines of a neighborhood in which they are staying in.
+Visitors may be uninformed of the culture, attitudes, and unspoken guidelines of a neighborhood in which they are staying.
 Loud parties after quiet hours, lack of consideration for residential parking, and cultural interpersonal differences are a few of the primary concerns for residents with nearby vacation rentals.